-After recording the images will exists a need of improving it or making different operations which assure the success of identification of its elements.
-A whole range of the operation and methods of transformations of images are being used in the aim of improving the quality during preliminary processing.
+Having the recorded image a need of improving it or making different operations which assure the success of identification of its elements on it will exist.
+A whole range of the operation and methods of transformations of images is being using in the aim of improving the quality during preliminary processing.
 The main aim of preliminary image processing is to prepare data for the last step of identification and assure the correct results of analysis of the picture elements.